Maps4HTML/web-map-doc/docs/extension/features.md

 ### Set a coordinate system for copy operations

 By default, the coordinate system (cs) for copying extent is PCRS, and the cs for copying location is GCRS.
-When changed to another cs through the extension, the cs will be set to the selected cs accordingly for the following copy operations.
+When changed to another cs through the extension, the cs will be set to the selected cs for the following copy operations.

 ## Requirements